conduitio-labs/conduit-connector-snowflake/README.md

 This consuming table has the same schema as `table`  with additional metadata columns:
 `METADATA$ACTION`, `METADATA$ISUPDATE`, `METADATA$ROW_ID`, `METADATA$TS`.
 Then iterator consume
 data from stream using insert query to consuming table.
 Iterator run select query for get data from consuming table using limit and offset and ordering by `METADATA$TS`.
-Butch size is 1000, offset value is zero for first time.
+Batch size is 1000, offset value is zero for first time.
 Iterator save information from table to
 `data` slice variable.
 Iterator `HasNext` method check if next element exist in `data` using variable `index` and if it is needed change offset and run select query to get new data with new offset.